h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 > Removed requirement for supporting TLS-PSK.
 >
 > This document does not deprecate new cryptographic work in RADIUS.
 The "deprecating insecure transports" document does that.

+draft-ietf-radext-radiusv11-02

+> Note that we also update RFC 7930
+>
+> Minor updates to text.
+>
+> Add text explaining why "allow" is the default, and how to upgrade to "require"
+>
+> Discuss the use of the TLS alert "no_application_protocol" (120), and its limitations.
+>
+> Suggest the use of Protocol-Error as an application signal when it is not possible to send a "no_application_protocol" TLS alert.
+>
+> Update discussion of Message-Authenticator, and suggest that RADIUS/1.1 proxies always add Message-Authenticator to Access-Requet packets being sent over UDP or TCP.

 --- back